Priyanshu0512/Obsidian_Notes/Frontend Development/DOM Manupliation.md

 - `eventHandler`: A function that will be called when the event occurs.
 - `useCapture`: (Optional) A boolean value indicating whether to use the capturing phase (`true`) or the bubbling phase (`false`, default).

+- `onInput` : onInput is an event handler that is executed when a value is changed by the user in the input field.
+It executes dynamically on input change by the user.

 ## Event Bubbling & Capturing

 Event bubbling and event capturing are two types of event propagation in the HTML DOM.